Published On: December 6, 2021

 Every country has different point of view when it comes to messaging, everybody loves the convenience it provides, except for UAE which finds it economical.

 The next generation of chatbots might tap into the power of AI.
 Via a set of application programming interfaces (APIs) programmers could train deep learning models for image recognition and natural language processing with the help of pre-trained image classifiers, or their own image recognition software.

 This would make chatbots read barcodes, or identify photos to better help customers with their needs.
 Image recognition is the same technology that enables reverse-image search on Google and Bing and make a Google Goggles a reality.

 AI didn’t go so well with Microsoft’s Twitter bot Tay.
 It became a racist, anti-Semitic, chauvinist, xenophobic hatemonger the very day.

-Although the adoption chatbots in customer support has increased, there are still some technological blockades that must be overcome before the technology takes over the customer support and replaces humans.
+Although the adoption of chatbots in customer support has increased, there are still some technological blockades that must be overcome before the technology takes over customer support and replaces humans.

 The very thing that makes AI possibility—data is also its biggest problem.
 Data is never in short supply.
 However, bad data inputs would lead to notorious bots like Tay.
 Tay, Microsoft’s notorious xenophobic chatbot was trained by the vast pool of Tweets, a majority of them were spitting hate.

 Unsurprisingly, this is how Tay turned out to be.
-The whole Microsoft’s debacle highlighted the need of niftier systems which can tell the difference between good and bad inputs.
+The whole Microsoft debacle highlighted the need for niftier systems that can tell the difference between good and bad inputs.